alexharri/website/posts/canvas-to-ascii.md

 [rgb]: https://en.wikipedia.org/wiki/RGB_color_model

-We can use the following formula to convert an RGB color (with components values between $0$ and $255$) to a lightness value:
+We can use the following formula to convert an RGB color (with component values between $0$ and $255$) to a lightness value:

 <p className="mathblock">$$ \dfrac{R \times 0.2126 + G \times 0.7152 + B \times 0.0722}{255} $$</p>